 Human colonies on other solar systems.
 Contact with Mother Terra, independence or dependence.
 Commerce - exploitation or otherwise.
 Go to The Tough Guide to the Known Galaxy and read the entry "COLONIZATION".
 Example: THE STARS LIKE DUST by Isaac Asimov, THE STAR FOX and THE ENEMY STARS by Poul Anderson, THE SEEDLING STARS by James Blish, REVOLT ON ALPHA-C by Robert Silverberg, the Med Service series by Murray Leinster, THE GREAT EXPLOSION by Eric Frank Russell, the Humanx Commonwealth series by Alan Dean Foster.

 The rise of contact and commerce between many human-colonized worlds or many worlds of alien intelligences that have come to trust and do business with one another.
 For whatever reason the indepenent human and/or alien worlds unite.
 This can be for common defense, cultural reasons, economic reasons, or by conquest.
 The problem of mutual relations and the solution, usually in the form of treaties or defensive alliances.
 Implacable aliens in the cosmos who must be fought.
 The need for defense.
 The rise of industrial or financial or political powers, the eventual triumph of one and the establishment of a federation, a union, an alliance, or an autocratic empire of worlds, dominated usually from Old Terra.
 Example: the Trantorian Empire novels of Isaac Asimov, the Nicholas Van Rijn novels of Poul Anderson, THE HELMSMAN by Bill Baldwin, CITIZEN OF THE GALAXY by Robert Heinlein, THE WITCHES OF KARRES by James Schmitz, THE REDISCOVERY OF MAN by Cordwainer Smith, BIRTHRIGHT: THE BOOK OF MAN by Mike Resnick.

 Commerce between worlds an established fact, and adventures while dealing with worlds in and out of the Empire.
 The Pax Galactica reigns — a long period of peace and prosperity (at least on the surface).
 Technology is highly advanced.
 Civilization at it apex.
 During the Dark Ages, people will look back to this time as the Golden Age.
 The farthest planets, those of the Galactic Rim, considered as mavericks.
 The problem of aliens again outside the Empire, and outside our own galaxy.
 Politics within the government setup, intrigues, and dynasties, robotic mentalities versus human mentalities.
 Terraforming worlds for colonization.
 The exploration of the rest of the galaxy by official exploration ships (from the Survey Service), or adventurers, or commercial pioneers.
 Authors tend to avoid writing stories set in this period because it is very boring.
 Examples: The Lensman series by E.E.
 "Doc" Smith, FEDERATION by H. Beam Piper, the Commodore Grimes series by A. Bertram Chandler, the Sector General novels by James White, THE REDISCOVERY OF MAN by Cordwainer Smith, BIRTHRIGHT: THE BOOK OF MAN by Mike Resnick, the "First Empire" mentioned as background in THE MOTE IN GOD'S EYE by Niven and Pournelle.

+Empire begins to decay.
 Intrigue and palace revolt.
 Breakaway planets.
-The alliance of worlds strained beyond its limits by rebellion, alien wars, corruption, scientific inability to keep up with internal or external problems.
+The alliance of worlds strained beyond its limits by rebellion, alien wars, decadence, corruption, scientific inability to keep up with internal or external problems.
 The rise of restless subject worlds.
 Outer provinces begin to revolt.
 Rim barbarians begin to invade.
 Decline, then loss of contact with farthest worlds, crumbling of commerce, failure of space lanes, distrust, finally worlds withdrawing into themselves as the empire/alliance/federation/union becomes an empty shell or is destroyed at its heart.
 Since Isaac Asimov showed the way, this period will resemble Edward Gibbon's Decline and Fall of the Roman Empire.
 Go to The Tough Guide to the Known Galaxy and read the entry "FALL OF EMPIRE".
 Examples: the Foundation novels of Isaac Asimov, THE LAST PLANET aka STAR RANGERS by Andre Norton, the Dominic Flandry novels of Poul Anderson, THE COSMIC COMPUTER aka JUNKYARD PLANET by H. Beam Piper, GALACTIC DERELICT by Andre Norton, THE REDISCOVERY OF MAN by Cordwainer Smith, BIRTHRIGHT: THE BOOK OF MAN by Mike Resnick.

 "The Long Night."
 Worlds reverting to pre spaceflight conditions, savagery, barbarism, primitive forms of life, superstition.
 Worlds taking to barbarian raids on defenseless isolated planets, hastening the downfall of knowledge.
 Interstellar trade and communication fails.
 Knowledge and technology is lost.
 Fragments of spaceflight, fragments of empire, some starships, some efforts to revive.
 Rise of petty wars and kingdoms.
 Thousands of years of loss of contact.
 Humanity in this period becomes indigenous to most of the habitable planets of the galaxy, forgetting origins.
 Evolutionary changes may take place.
-Alteration of form to fit differing world conditions - giant men, tiny men, water-dwelling men, flying men, mutations.
+Alteration of form to fit differing world conditions — giant men, tiny men, water-dwelling men, flying men, mutations.
 Rairly this can end with the extinction of humanity.
 Go to The Tough Guide to the Known Galaxy and read the entry "INTERREGNUM".
 Examples: EARTHBLOOD by Keith Laumer, SPACE VIKIKG by H. Beam Piper, THE REDISCOVERY OF MAN by Cordwainer Smith, THE ARMAGEDDON INHERITANCE by David Weber, the Interstellar Empire novels of John Brunner.

 Everybody wears togas.
 Galactic harmony and an undreamed of high level of knowledge leads to experiments in creation, to harmony between galactic clusters, and possible exploration of the other dimensions of existence.
 The effort to match Creation and to solve the last secrets of the universe.
 Sometimes seeking out and confronting the Creative Force or First Cause itself, sometimes merging with it.
 The end of the universe, the end of time, the beginning of a new universe or a new space-time continuum.
 Humanity ascends to a higher plane of existence or mysteriously vanishes/goes extinct.
 Examples: LAST AND FIRST MEN and STAR MAKER by Olaf Stapledon, THE CITY AND THE STARS by Arthur C. Clarke.

 The following is some suggested reading on the topic of predicting enough broad historical trends that can be used to manufacture your future history.
 In the following, the term "Psychohistory" refers to the fictional science created by Isaac Asimov in his Foundation trilogy, not the modern Psychohistory.
 "Cliology" is a variant on Asimovian Psychohistory.